What to wear to class — adults, women, and kids. The first class only requires comfortable shorts and a clean T-shirt; the rest is once you commit.

 For your free trial class, you don't need to buy anything.
 Just show up in comfortable shorts (no zippers or rivets) and a clean T-shirt or rash guard.
 We've got the rest.

 For adult classes you'll wear a clean T-shirt or rash guard with shorts.
 Grappling shorts (no pockets) are preferred.
 Jean shorts and shorts with rivets are not permitted.
-Sleeveless T's and crop tops aren't permitted — no one wants an armpit in their face.
+Sleeveless T's and crop tops aren't permitted.

 Once you decide to keep training, a couple of rash guards and grappling shorts will last you for years.
-Ask a coach for our recommended brands — Hayabusa, Tatami, Sanabul, and Origin all hold up.
+We have some recommendations for you linked below.

 Plain white Gi for Gi class.
 Plain rash guard + shorts for No-Gi.
 Use the brand size charts to fit your child — Gis run a little long.
 We'll adjust if it's off.

 Kids Gi (white).
 Kids rash guard.
 Kids shorts.
-We sell MOBJJ-branded kids gear at the front desk if you want the team look.
+We sell Mooresville Brazilian Jiu-Jitsu-branded kids gear at the front desk if you want the team look.

 Wash all training clothes after every class.
 Shower before and after.
 Keep your nails short — long nails cause injury and infection during grappling.
 We clean the mats daily without exception.